Voss (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
-McQueen began his career as an apprentice on Savile Row, which earned him a reputation as an expert tailor.
-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
+McQueen began his career as an apprentice on Savile Row, earning a reputation as an expert tailor.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.

 McQueen frequently experimented with unconventional materials and references to nature in his collections.
 He often used animal parts, both natural and imitation, in his designs.
 Avian symbolism and imagery was a recurring theme throughout his career.
 His fifth collection, The Birds (Spring/Summer 1995), was dually inspired by ornithology, the study of birds, and the 1963 Alfred Hitchcock film The Birds, for which it was named.
 Moths and butterflies were another repeat motif.

 McQueen had a difficult relationship with the fashion industry and the media.
-Early in his career, journalists often framed him as a working-class trespasser in an upper-class industry.
-The press preyed on his insecurities about his weight and looks.
-Distressed about the poor reception for his Givenchy collections, he resorted to smoking and drug use to deal with the pressure he felt to satisfy management and the press.
+Early in his career, journalists often framed him as a working-class trespasser in an upper-class industry and preyed on his insecurities about his weight and looks.
+His Givenchy collections were poorly received; distressed, he resorted to smoking and drug use to deal with the pressure he felt to satisfy management and the press.
 McQueen was often ambivalent about continuing his career in fashion, which he described as toxic and suffocating.

-Several of McQueen's collections, including Voss, were intended as critiques of his industry.
+Several of McQueen's collections, including Voss, were intended as critiques of fashion.
 In It's a Jungle Out There (Autumn/Winter 1997), McQueen used the short lifespan of the Thomson's gazelle as a metaphor for the "fragility of a designer's time in the press."
 What a Merry-Go-Round (Autumn/Winter 2001), which followed Voss, depicted fashion as a circus.
 At the end of his career, McQueen lashed out again with The Horn of Plenty (Autumn/Winter 2009), which satirised the concept of a runway show and the wastefulness of the industry.